MykeChidi/vulnradar/Readme.md

 - Always obtain proper authorization before scanning
 - Review and understand payloads before deployment

-## Disclaimer
+## Legal Disclaimer

-This scanner is provided for educational and authorized testing purposes only.
-The author(s) is/are not responsible for any misuse or damage caused by this tool.
-Always ensure you have proper authorization before scanning any systems.
+This tool is intended for authorized security testing only.
+Users must:
+- Obtain proper written authorization before scanning any systems
+- Comply with all applicable laws and regulations
+- Use responsibly and ethically

+The authors assume no liability for misuse of this software.